 Quentin Tarantino's 1994 film Pulp Fiction is packed with memorable dialogue — 'Le Big Mac', say, or Samuel L. Jackson's biblical quotations.
 But remember this exchange between the two hitmen, played by Jackson and John Travolta?

-Vincent (Travolta): "Antwan probably didn't expect Marsellus to react like he did, but he had to expect reaction".
+Vincent (Travolta): "Antwan probably didn't expect Marsellus to react like he did, but he had to expect a reaction".

-Jules: "It was foot massage, a foot massage is nothing, I give my mother a foot massage."
+Jules: "It was a foot massage, a foot massage is nothing, I give my mother a foot massage."

 Computer scientists Cristian Danescu-Niculescu-Mizil and Lillian Lee of Cornell University in Ithaca, New York, see the way Jules repeats the word 'a' used by Vincent as a key example of 'convergence' in language.
 "Jules could have just as naturally not used an article," says Danescu-Niculescu-Mizil.
 "For instance, he could have said: 'He just massaged her feet, massaging someone's feet is nothing, I massage my mother's feet.'"